open-vsx/publish-extensions/README.md

     {
       // Unique Open VSX extension ID in the form "<namespace>.<name>" "id": "rebornix.ruby",
-      // (OPTIONAL) The version to publish to Open VSX (defaults to the package.json version) "version": "0.27.0",
       // Repository URL to clone and publish from "repository": "https://github.com/rubyide/vscode-ruby",
+      // (RECOMMENDED) The version to publish to Open VSX (defaults to the package.json version) "version": "0.27.0",
-      // (OPTIONAL) The Git branch, tag, or commit to check out before publishing (defaults to the repository's default branch)
+      // (RECOMMENDED) The Git branch, tag, or commit to check out before publishing (defaults to the repository's default branch), should match "version"
       "checkout": "v0.27.0",
       // (OPTIONAL) Location of the extension's package.json in the repository (defaults to the repository's root directory) "location": "packages/vscode-ruby-client",